valentine-dev/aws-cloudformation/custom-resource/create-aes-with-fgac/README.md

 ```
 9. Run `exit` to disconnect the SSH connection.
 10. Run `cleanup.sh` to delete the stack.
+11. Verify that AES domain **valentine-test-aes-fgac** is deleted as well.

 # Notes
 1. The private key file used for SSH is **Valentine_Test.pem**.
 You have to set up your own private key file.